QuantEcon/lecture-source-jl/source/rst/getting_started_julia/introduction_to_types.rst

 (See `type declarations documentation <https://docs.julialang.org/en/v1/manual/types/#Type-Declarations-1>`_)

-You will notice that in the lecture notes we have never directly declared any types
+You will notice that in the lecture notes we have never directly declared any types.

-This is intentional both for exposition and as a best practice for using packages (as opposed to writing new packages, where declaring these types is very important)
+This is intentional both for exposition and as a best practice for using packages (as opposed to writing new packages, where declaring these types is very important).

-It is also in contrast to some of the sample code you will see in other Julia sources, which you will need to be able to read
+It is also in contrast to some of the sample code you will see in other Julia sources, which you will need to be able to read.

 To give an example of the declaration of types, the following are equivalent